|Premiere||18 March 1988|

 Ariette had always envisioned the work to be staged in a world rich with Picasso-eque imagery using puppetry to bring the little girls' world alive.

-Before she met Handspan, Ariette had tried to engage producers in Adelaide and Perth1, and in Melbourne, on meeting the company, she found the collaborators she'd been seeking:
+Before she met Handspan, Ariette Taylor had tried to engage producers in Adelaide and Perth, and in Melbourne, on meeting the company, she found the collaborators she'd been seeking:

 FOUR LITTLE GIRLS was the first of Handspan’s productions that animated the images of a visual artist.
 It was not only a play written by Pablo Picasso, painter and renowned surrealist, but its design and imagery drew heavily on the artist’s work.
 Later Handspan productions, Viva la Vida - Frida Kahlo (1993) and Daze of Our Lives (1995), similarly drew on visual artists for their source material, the former celebrating Mexican artist Frieda Kahlo and the latter Melbourne cartoonist, Mary Leunig.